-The distance and dihedral angle violation statistics for the ensemble are presented in sections 9.3 and 10.3 of the report for the distance and dihedral restraints, respectively.
+The distance and dihedral angle violation statistics for the ensemble are presented in sections 9.3 and 10.3 of the report, respectively.
 The table in these sections lists the number of violations for a given fraction of the ensemble.
 The number of restraints that are violated in all models, i.e., the consistently violated restraints, are also listed.
 The bar chart (Figure 5) shows the violation statistics in the ensemble of PDB ID 7m5t.
 The figure shows that most restraints are only violated in 5% of the models or fewer, suggesting the absence of systematic violations.
 Together with the small magnitude of the observed violations (Figures 3-4), this indicates good agreement of these experimental data with the structural models.

 Histograms of the average violation of each restraint and the most violated restraints for the ensemble are given in sections 9.4 and 10.4 of the validation report, for distance and dihedral restraints, respectively.
 Similarly, sections 9.5 and 10.5 of the report provide the lists of all distance and dihedral angle violations in each model in the ensemble.
 It also provides the histogram of the magnitude of these violations (not shown).